benkehoe/aws-lambda-api-event-utils/README.md

 Validators in this package raise subclasses of `APIErrorResponse` for validation failures; see the docs for each validator for more information.

-When using a decorator to catch `APIErrorResponse` exceptions, headers and cookies for the response can be set from within the handler using the `api_response_headers` and `api_response_cookies` fields on the Lambda context object (the decorator creates these fields).
+Headers and cookies for responses generated in decorators can be set from within the handler using the `api_response.headers` and `api_response.cookies` fields on the Lambda context object (the decorator creates these fields).

+## CORS

+Support for CORS is through the `CORSConfig` class, an immutable representation of a CORS configuration.

+Check if an incoming event is a CORS preflight request with the `CORSConfig.is_preflight_request()` class method, and respond to it using a `CORSConfig` instance with the `make_preflight_response()` method.

+A `CORSConfig` instance can be provided to any method or function in this package that creates a response.
+To set the CORS configuration for responses generated in decorators, set the `api_response.cors_config` field on the Lambda context object.

 ## Error logging